nStangl/process-discovery-miner/README.md

 # process-mining

-Repository for my bachelor internshipiImplementation of process discovery algorithms.
-Implementing a full stack process discovery miner inlcuding an Alpha-Miner.
+Repository for my bachelor internship Implementation of process discovery algorithms.
+Implementing a full stack process discovery miner inlcuding an Alpha-Miner and a Alpha+-Miner.

 # Overview